 About The Founder

-The portrait of this artist began as a child in the hard working blue collar neighborhoods of Northeast Philadelphia.
-This is where Theresa found her love for fashion, but also developed the hardnosed mettle to stand out from the crowd.
-Here is where she learned to convince a community resistant to change to take a chance, and stand with her.
-In these formative years the hair and fashion styles of Shirley Temple, and Grace Kelly, alongside the emerging punk and fashion styles from Europe 1970s began a vision of style Theresa calls, “positive individuality”; finding that elegant, seem less connection between the classic lines of the past, the edge and risk of the present, to create a look and style that endures in the future.
+The portrait of this amazing artist began as a young child in the hard-working blue-collar neighborhoods of Northeast Philadelphia, Pennsylvania.
+This is where Theresa found her love for fashion, but she also developed the hardnosed resolve to stand out from the crowd.
+It was there, where she learned to convince a community that was resistant to change to take a chance and stand alongside her.
+In these formative years, the hair and fashion styles of Shirley Temple and Grace Kelly, alongside the emerging punk and fashion styles from Europe 1970s began a vision of style she calls, “positive individuality;” finding that elegant, seamless connection between the classic lines of the past, the edge and risk of the present to create a look and style that endures into the future.

 “All women are beautiful.
 Make a woman look and feel beautiful, without destroying the integrity of the hair.”
 This is the Sassoon philosophy.
-And it was on the bed rock of this mission that Theresa turned the vision of “making the art of hair” into a reality.
+It was on the bedrock of this mission that Theresa turned the vision of “making the art of hair” into a reality.
 But at Metropolis she has extended the notion of “making the client, feel beautiful” into every aspect of the experience.
 While never forgetting her Northeast roots, she gives the client the “Fashion Ave experience at a price the professional person can afford.”

-For over 20 years Metropolis Spa and Salon has shone as a jewel in Princeton, ever growing, ever expanding, constantly finding new ways to care for, pamper, and above all else, mine the beautiful in every one of its clients.
-And with the commitment to continued professional development from founder to staff, the client can expect a future of innovation and consistency that is as beautiful as they will look and feel.
+For over 25 years, Metropolis Spa and Salon has brightly shone as a jewel in the Princeton community, ever growing, ever expanding, constantly finding new ways to care for, pamper and above all else, mine the beauty and elegance in every one of its clients.
+And, with the commitment to continued professional development from founder to staff, the client can expect a future of innovation and consistency that is as beautiful as they will look and feel.